Think family project

 Visiting Reader in Cancer and Palliative Care

-Anne Arber has a clinical and research background in supportive cancer care.
-She completed her PhD in 2004 in Medical Scociology at Goldsmiths, University of London, UK.
-Her research focuses on supportive care of patients with cancer and their carers; including symptom support using e-health and patient and public involvement in cancer and palliative care research.
-Anne also conducts research in Advanced Communication Skills.
-She is an Honorary Faculty Member for the European School of Oncology.
+I have a clinical and research background in supportive cancer care.
+My background is in social science research focusing on supportive care for patients with cancer and their carers; including symptom support using e-health, patient and public involvement, communicating significant news in cancer and palliative care.
+I'm an Honorary Faculty Member for the European School of Oncology and a trainer for Advanced Communication Skills.

-Anne is a highly experienced PhD supervisor and was awarded the Vice-Chancellors Award for Post Graduate Research Supervisor of the Year 2018 in the Faculty of Health and Medical Sciences; in recognition of creating the most supportive, stimulating and inspirational research environment.
-She combines research and teaching as integral parts of her role within the university.
-Recently, she became an Editorial Board Member for BMC Health Services Research.
+I'm a very experienced PhD supervisor and have successfully supervised many PhD students including international students.
+I have examined many doctoral theses as an external examiner.
+In the past I was awarded the Vice-Chancellors Award for Post Graduate Research Supervisor of the Year in recognition of creating the most supportive, stimulating and inspirational research environment.
+I combine research and teaching as integral parts of my role within the university.
+Recently, I became an Editorial Board Member for BMC Health Services Research.